pashkazp/gitlaberfx/README.md

 - **Powerful Filtering:** Use **regular expressions (RegExp)** for instant bulk selection or exclusion of branches by mask (e.g., `feature/*`, `hotfix-*`).

+- **Advanced Date Filtering:** Filter branches based on their last commit date using "before" and "after" criteria, allowing for precise selection of branches based on their age.

 - **Batch Operations:** Perform operations (deletion/archiving) for:

    - Manually selected branches.